MariusVatasoiu/PWA-Restaurant-App/README.md

 2. Run `npm install` to install all the dependencies
 3. To run the app without problems, please disable warnings for self signed certificate in Chrome:
 `chrome://flags/#allow-insecure-localhost` and select **Enabled**
-2. Run `gulp run` to start the app
+2. Run `gulp run` to start the app (the server should run on HTTP2)

 Enjoy!